troverman/voetr/README.md

 # voetr #
--pick your representatives, take control of your vote -updates all bills, legislators, and votes based on the opengov.us api
+- pick your representatives, take control of your vote
+- updates all bills, legislators, and votes based on the opengov.us api